 The MHEWS Interoperable Environment (MIE) builds on the foundations of each initiative (including SWFP, FFGS, TCP, CIFI) to provide a sustainable, longer-term framework without impeding the growth and development of each individual initiative or programme, although some adjustments may be taken up by each of the relevant activity areas to be able to effectively integrate into the MIE.
 The concept of “environment” is chosen to reflect the fact that there is not a single solution to multi-hazard events.
 It is rather a set of solutions which function using a common setting for information input/output stream (observations, model output, baseline data) with appropriate standards, a common communications system/Information Technology architecture, and consistent warnings and Impact-based Forecasting (IBF) output and language.

-Fig: Schematic vision of the proposed MIE [USA]
+Fig: Schematic vision of the proposed MIE

-MIE would take advantage and strengthen the cascading processes of weather, hydrological, oceanographic [DC] and climate [USA] analysis, forecasting, and monitoring, from global [USA]to regional, national, and local applications, from atmospheric features to hydrometeorological consequences and then concrete impacts within the IBF paradigm and increasing sectoral applications, to better meet user needs for effective decision-making.
+MIE would take advantage and strengthen the cascading processes of weather, hydrological, oceanographic and climate analysis, forecasting, and monitoring, from global to regional, national, and local applications, from atmospheric features to hydrometeorological consequences and then concrete impacts within the IBF paradigm and increasing sectoral applications, to better meet user needs for effective decision-making.

-Ideally,[USA] the MIE [DC] would consider, within different and complementary sciences and/or programmes, crosscutting capacities and needs of adequate seamless numerical weather prediction (NWP) linked to other modelling such as hydrologic, coastal marine, climatological, etc.,[USA] provision from nowcasting to decadal timescales supported with Artificial Intelligence (AI)/Machine Learning (ML) technologies through big data concept, hazard and impact modelling and risk assessment, rationalized and functioning data sharing, calibration, downscaling and research and development (R&D) applications.
+Ideally, the MIE would consider, within different and complementary sciences and/or programmes, crosscutting capacities and needs of adequate seamless numerical weather prediction (NWP) linked to other modelling such as hydrologic, coastal marine, climatological, etc., provision from nowcasting to decadal timescales supported with Artificial Intelligence (AI)/Machine Learning (ML) technologies through big data concept, hazard and impact modelling and risk assessment, rationalized and functioning data sharing, calibration, downscaling and research and development (R&D) applications.
 This would provide an optimum state-of-the-art operational and IBF-oriented environment for a new MHEWS structure.

 MIE would provide an optimum state-of-the-art operational and IBF-oriented environment for a new MHEWS structure, where standards, protocols, formats, and metadata are shared by the components and which should be acceptable for extensions of any forecasting systems.
 MIE would also point to efficient linkages of MHEWS, rather than just simultaneously operating several Early Warning Systems (EWSs) which may contain complicated and verbose procedures.
 Standard interfaces and linkages are indeed crucial in the smooth articulation of independent modules.
-[USA]

-MIE should allow efficient, organic, and sustainable combinations and articulations of methodologies, hardware, software with their necessary and firm telecom means [USA]to facilitate integrated expertise and services for hydrometeorological risks, including marine risks and risks in mountainous regions.
+MIE should allow efficient, organic, and sustainable combinations and articulations of methodologies, hardware, software with their necessary and firm telecom means to facilitate integrated expertise and services for hydrometeorological risks, including marine risks and risks in mountainous regions.

 It is recognized that interoperability might require regional-specific structures and institutional arrangements, oriented to different types of hazards, and including new approaches and means to support the sharing of data and knowledge, which varies at national and regional levels.
-Therefore, in this Concept Note, we provide general and desirable characteristics for operating effective systems, understanding that the final design and components of the interoperable environment should address different risks and disaster reduction strategies.[DC]
+Therefore, in this Concept Note, we provide general and desirable characteristics for operating effective systems, understanding that the final design and components of the interoperable environment should address different risks and disaster reduction strategies.

-Strategic vision:[DC]
+Strategic vision:

-By 2027, [DC] interoperability allows for the reliable and predictable transport of MHEWS-related data, metadata, and information across existing and future system boundaries.
+By 2027, interoperability allows for the reliable and predictable transport of MHEWS-related data, metadata, and information across existing and future system boundaries.
 And thus creating a “system-of-systems”, capable of stimulating Early Warning Systems of all Members.

-MIE Objectives:[DC]
+MIE Objectives:

 (1) To facilitate the integration of new systems and hazards (e.g. drought, wildfires) according to the capabilities of the National Meteorological and Hydrological Services (NMHSs) and the needs of their end-users.